linusnorton/jackson-examples/README.md

 **IMPORTANT** We need to register the `JavaTimeModule` in the `ObjectMapper` instance.
 Additionally, we need to disable the property `WRITE_DATES_AS_TIMESTAMPS` to disable the conversion of the objects to milliseconds.

-**WARNING** This example contains failing tests that show some functionalities that are not supported yet.

 ## Joda Time

 Example that shows how to serialize and deserialize the classes of the `joda.time` library, it shows how to use the default formats and custom formats.

 **IMPORTANT** We need to register the `JodaTimeModule` in the `ObjectMapper` instance.
 Additionally, we need to disable the property `WRITE_DATES_AS_TIMESTAMPS` to disable the conversion of the objects to milliseconds.

-**WARNING** This example contains failing tests that show some functionalities that are not supported yet.

 **VERY IMPORTANT** Note that from Java SE 8 onwards, users are asked to migrate to `java.time` (JSR-310) - a core part of the JDK which replaces [Joda-Time](http://www.joda.org/joda-time/)